 A Villain Addresses Another Villain

-setting.
+stage.
 The content of this speech is going to be either along the lines of how they're Eviler than Thou

 and pointing out flaws and shortcomings in the other villain, like the Magnificent Bastard